scepman/scepman-docs/docs/other/troubleshooting/general.md

 <!-- This issue occurs only if a Subject Alternative Name (SAN) is defined in the configuration profile.
 If you remove the SAN configuration, but keep &#123;&#123;AAD\_Device\_ID&#125;&#125; in the subject, the certificates will consistently get the actual Azure AD Device ID in their subject.
 This fixes the problem. -->

+This happens only when you use the default enrollment method for corporate-owned dedicated devices.
+If you use the Azure-AD-Shared mode, you will not be affected by the problem.
+Intune will still put the Intune Device ID into the certificate instead of the AAD Device ID, but they will be the same for Azure-AD-Shared mode, so it does not matter.
+To change the enrollment mode, go to the [Android enrollment settings of Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/#blade/Microsoft_Intune_DeviceSettings/DevicesAndroidMenu/androidEnrollment) and choose `Corporate-owned dedicated device with Azure AD shared mode`.
+Please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/mem/intune/enrollment/android-kiosk-enroll) for the implications of this selection.

-We are currently working with Microsoft to solve this issue.
+We are currently working with Microsoft to solve this issue in all configurations.
 Please contact our support if you are also affected.